getgrav/grav/README.md

 # Usage

-Upon completion of the installation the next thing you need to do is create a user account in a file called `user/accounts/admin.yaml`:
+Upon completion of the installation the next thing you need to do is create a user account in a file called `user/accounts/admin.yaml`.
+This **filename** is actually the **username** that you will use to login.
+The contents will contain the other information for the user.

 ```
-username: admin
-password: password
+password: 'password'
-email: youremail@mail.com
+email: 'youremail@mail.com'
-fullname: Johnny Appleseed
+fullname: 'Johnny Appleseed'
-title: Site Administrator
+title: 'Site Administrator'
 access:
   admin:
     login: true